koopjs/koop-provider-github/README.md

 ## Testing

 `koop-github` uses [mocha](http://mochajs.org/) to run tests.
 Running `npm install` and `npm test` locally should allow you to get the test suite running without any further configuration.

+## Contributing

+Esri welcomes contributions from anyone and everyone.
+Please see our [guidelines for contributing](https://github.com/Esri/contributing).

 ## License